ntampellini/TSCoDe/README.md

     conda install -c conda-forge openbabel

+### XTB

+This is free software.
+See the [GitHub repository](https://github.com/grimme-lab/xtb) and the [documentation](https://xtb-docs.readthedocs.io/en/latest/contents.html) for how to install it on your machine.

 ### TSCoDe

 If you have Git installed, you can directly clone the repository: *(otherwise download the code and unpack it)*